-CF: I started working with pictureframes.com a year and a half ago based on a word of mouth recommendation and couldn’t be more thrilled.
+CF: I started working with pictureframes.com over six years ago.
+They were recommended to me by word of mouth, and couldn’t be more thrilled!
 My husband and I built one floater frame before that and while I was pleased with the finished product, building it was a headache and not how either of us want to spend our time.
 Buying from pictureframes.com is so much faster and I feel more confident in the product I am selling to my clients.
 I would much rather spend more time painting than more time building frames!

 (R): How do you go about selecting a frame for your pieces?

 CF: I have only used floater frames in silver and gold leaf and white.
 I think floater frames best show off my style of paintings.
 They accomplish a clean and modern look.
 I have been selling unframed canvases for years, but man, this takes it to a new level.

 (R): If you could tell your audience anything about working with us, what would it be?

 CF: I’ve already told my customers that your product is great and you are easy to work with.
 I tell them framing the paintings is so easy that if they choose to frame my painting at a later date, I would be happy to do it for them or they can even do it themselves.